-Sol Bloom (1870-1949), a congressman from New York, staunchly supported the Roosevelt administration’s policies on refugees and Palestine and undermined some Jewish groups’ initiatives to promote rescue action.
+Sol Bloom (1870-1949), a congressman from New York, strongly supported the Roosevelt administration’s policies on refugees and Palestine and undermined some Jewish groups’ initiatives to promote rescue action.

 The son of Polish Jewish immigrants, Bloom found early professional success as a vaudeville entertainer and producer.
 He was first elected to the U.S. House of Representatives in 1922, from the 19th District, in Manhattan.
 Bloom, a Democrat, served fourteen consecutive terms in Congress.

-In 1939, Bloom became chairman of the House Foreign Affairs Committee, a post he held for eight of the next ten years.
 Bloom served as a member of the U.S. delegation to the Bermuda refugee conference in April 1943.
 The prominent American Jewish leader Rabbi Stephen S. Wise, although himself a strong supporter of the Roosevelt administration, was alarmed by the selection of Bloom, which he saw as a ploy to deflect Jewish criticism of the conference.
-Wise, challenging the appointment, derided Bloom as “the State Department’s Jew.”
-Assistant Secretary of State Breckinridge Long upbraided Wise but privately wrote in his diary that he chose Bloom because the congressman was known to be “easy to handle” and “terribly ambitious for publicity.”
+Wise had previously derided Bloom as “the State Department’s Jew.”
+Assistant Secretary of State Breckinridge Long in effect confirmed Wise’s fears, when he wrote in his diary that he (Long) chose Bloom for the Bermuda delegation because the congressman was known to be “easy to handle” and “terribly ambitious for publicity.”

-Bloom maintained cordial relations with Wise but privately disparaged him; in 1943, he told Vice President Wallace “that Rabbi Wise was a racketeer and that the Zionists were troublemakers.”
+Bloom maintained cordial relations with Rabbi Wise, but privately disparaged him; in 1943, he told Vice President Wallace “that Rabbi Wise was a racketeer and that the Zionists were troublemakers.”

 Although the Bermuda gathering ended without proposing any substantive plans for rescue, Bloom announced that “as a Jew,” he was “perfectly satisfied” with the results.
 In his autobiography, published after the war, Bloom continue to defend the outcome of the Bermuda conference, arguing that any announcement of aid to the Jews have led “to intensified persecutions.”
 American Zionist lobbyist Leon Feuer later recalled from his meetings with Bloom that the congressman “even expressed skepticism about the extent of the Holocaust.”
 Congressman Emanuel Celler (D-New York) characterized Bloom as “a sycophant of the State Department.”